MLHafizur/heroku_fastapi_repo/model_card_template.md

 ## Model Details
 - This model predicts the salary range of an individual
 - The model was built using a random forest classifier
-- Developed by Ahiwe Onyebuchi Valentine in July, 2021.
+- Developed by Hafizur Rahman in Aug, 2021.

 ## Intended Use
 - This was used in practicing the steps involved in deploying an ML model in a CI/CD pipeline